-Despite its size, the Leviathan lives up to its name in a big way with bass-heavy, immersive audio thanks to impressive virtual surround sound.
+Despite its size, thelives up to its name in a big way with bass-heavy, immersive audio thanks to impressive virtual surround sound.
 It’s more suited for games with bombastic effects like shooters than the more subtle, dialogue-driven RPG experiences.
 It features two 2.5-inch full-range drivers and two 0.74-inch tweeters while the separate bass unit has a downward-firing 5.25-inch subwoofer.
 The kit provides an optical connection as well.

 Why you should buy it: The Z906 sounds fantastic and is truly immersive with its detailed, 5.1 audio system.